magentostack/AutoCacheFlush/README.md

 # Overview #

 It is very annoying to flush cache manually.
-To solve this issue, PHP Studios provides a solution.
+To solve this issue,  provides a solution.
 ### Features ###

 * Select caches you want to flush from admin configuration.